mich4xD/google.maps.proxy/README.md

 # Google.Maps.Proxy

-An F# proxy for google maps api that allows you to proxy calls to the Directions and AutoComplete Apis from google.
+F# proxy for google maps api that allows you to proxy calls to the Directions and AutoComplete Apis from google.
 Built using the Giraffe web framework and functional types that allow more responsible approach for error/exception handling.

 ## Setup: